cauthu/shadow-browser-plugin/newweb/DEV-NOTES.md

   process that handles IO for the browser (`io_process`) and another one for the web/rendering engine (`render_process`)

+* two other processes are `tranport_proxy` and `driver`:

+   * the proxy works in pairs: an client-side proxy (CSP) has to be paired with a server-side proxy (SSP). the two of them establish a tunnel, through which browser traffic is tunneled. clients connect to the CSP via socks5, and all its connections are multiplexed through the single channel between the CSP and SSP. we use SPDY to implement the multiplexing instead of cooking up our own multiplexing scheme. also more details in the `transport_proxy/README.md`

+   * the driver is like chrome controller: it will instructs the renderer process to load page models, etc. but it will also control the proxy to make sure it's ready before telling renderer to start loading a page

 ### event framework / async io